Corneal disease: What is it

 Corneal disease testing: Who should go for it

-It is most suitable for those with a family history of the disease, said Professor Jod Mehta, Head of Corneal & External Eye Disease Department from Singapore National Eye Centre (SNEC), a member of the SingHealth group.
+It is most suitable for those with a family history of the disease, said Professor Jod Mehta, Senior Consultant at the Corneal & External Eye Disease Department from Singapore National Eye Centre (SNEC), a member of the SingHealth group.

 Overall, there is a 50-50 chance of children inheriting the gene from their parents.
 The test allows them to know definitively if they have the gene, and if the disease progression will be mild or severe.”
 Now, doctors can tell if a young adult with the gene, but who is not showing symptoms, may get the disease later.
 Previously, they had to ask these adults to come back for a recheck in five years’ time.